cloudmesh-community/sp19-222-100/project-report/report.md

 a top level directory and all of the endpoints are files within the directory structure.
 The specification in YAML that showcases the basepath and endpoints used can be found in @sec:spec.
-For readability and length the endpoint that allows a user to perfrom a custom classification used abbreviations.
-To clarify the abbreviations the end point is provided next.
+For readability and length the endpoint that allows a user to perform a custom classification used abbreviations.
+To clarify the abbreviations the end point is provided next with the abbreviations spelled out.

 ```
  /run/custom/\<neighbors\>/\<healthcare\>/\<military\>/\<education\>/\<tax